Ticket Processing Fees - Ticketmaster and Beyond

 What are they?
 Why are they necessary?
 And most importantly, how do I avoid them?

-If you’re like me, and millions of others who have decided to skip the box office lines, and buy your sports, concert, and theatre tickets online, then you’re already familiar with the surcharges and extra fees that come along with the online market.
-Is it worth it to buy from these online brokers?
-Right now, my comfortable couch is telling me yes, but I’ll break down where these fees come from and how to avoid them, and let you decide for yourself.
+If you’re like me, and millions of others who have decided to skip the box office lines and buy your sports, concert, and theatre tickets online, then you’re already familiar with the surcharges and extra fees that come along with the online market.
+Is it worth buying from these online brokers?
+Right now, my comfortable couch is telling me yes, but I’ll break down where these fees come from and how to avoid them so you can decide for yourself.

 What Are Ticket Processing Fees?

-Ticket processing charges are secondary ticket market’s fees for making the ticket available to you.
-So basically that extra 15$ you’re paying, you guessed it… goes directly into the pockets of the guys over at Ticketmaster, StubHub and others, not to the artist, team, or venue.
+Ticket processing charges are the secondary ticket market’s fees for making the ticket available to you.
+So basically that extra 15$ you’re paying, you guessed it… goes directly into the pockets of the guys over at Ticketmaster, StubHub, and others, not to the artist, team, or venue.

 Your Options:

-Ticketmaster: Okay, so they aren’t technically a secondary market, but they are still a major online ticket retailer so I couldn’t leave them out.
-They’re reputable and you’re going to get your ticket directly from the source.
-Unfortunatley, because it isn’t a secondary market, once tickets go, they’re gone, and ticket prices are set in stone.
-Ticketmaster was one of the first players in the online ticket market, which gave them a huge chunk of the market, but this also gives them the ability to charge virtually whatever fees they see necessary.
+Ticketmaster: Okay, so they aren’t technically a secondary market, but they are still a major online ticket retailer, so I couldn’t leave them out.
+They’re reputable, and you’ll get your ticket directly from the source.
+Unfortunately, because it isn’t a secondary market, once tickets go, they’re gone, and ticket prices are set in stone.
+Ticketmaster was one of the first players in the online ticket market, which gave them a huge share of the market, but this also gives them the ability to charge whatever fees they see fit.

-StubHub: As far as secondary markets, they are the go-to for most consumers, simply because they don’t know what else is out there.
-Individuals and brokers sell their tickets on StubHub, at whatever price they see fit, which often times is inflated.
-Stubhub is known for being pretty legitimate, but because any individual can sell their tickets on Stubhub’s large market, fraudelent tickets are a possibility.
+As for secondary markets, they are the go-to for most consumers, simply because they don’t know what else is out there.
+Individuals and brokers sell their tickets on StubHub at whatever price they see fit, which is often inflated.
+StubHub is known for being pretty legitimate, but because anyone can sell tickets on its large market, fraudulent tickets are a possibility.

-Breakdown: If your buying, they tack on a 10% fee and minimum of $4.95 for shipping.
+Breakdown: If you’re buying, they tack on a 10% fee and a minimum shipping fee of $4.95.
 Sellers can expect a 10-15% surcharge as well.

-Breakdown: Buyers recieve no processing fees of any kind, and the only incurred shipping charge is for online tickets (5$).
+Breakdown: Buyers incur no processing fees of any kind, and the only shipping charge is for online tickets ($5).
 Sellers can still expect a 10% fee.

-Ebay: Not most people’s first choice when purchasing tickets, but when you’re in a pinch you might find yourself at Ebay.
-It’s not a bad idea sometimes because you can find some real deals, but let’s be honest, it is Ebay.
+Not most people’s first choice when purchasing tickets, but when you’re in a pinch, you might find yourself at eBay.
+It’s not a bad idea sometimes because you can find some real deals, but let’s be honest, it is eBay.
 That’s where you found that pair of “NEW JORDANS” for “ONLY $50!!!”.
-Let’s face it though, you weren’t really surprised when you got them and they were plastic… Legitimate plastic.
+Let’s face it, though, you weren’t really surprised when you got them, and they were plastic… Legitimate plastic.